rei/rei-cedar-docs/docs/patterns/form-errors/Readme.md

   - Providing suggestions (when known) to correct the errors
   - Ensure the message container can receive focus
   - Include the [`aria-live` or `role=”status”`](role-status-or-aria-live) markup to announce the notification without interrupting the page flow of the user
+  - Be available as programmatically-discernible text
+  - Be meaningful
+  - Be visible
+  - Clearly and accurately describe the error and/or how to fix the error.
+  - Succinctly describe how a user can resolve the problem.
+  - Help users understand how to fix problems
+  - provide instruction that is as specific as possible
+- **Must Not**
+  - Rely solely on references to sensory characteristics (for example, "round button" or "button to the right")
 - **Should**
   - be visually and programmatically adjacent to the element.
+  - Provide an explanation when the submit button is not available
 - **Should Not**
   - rely solely on visual cues to indicate an error
 - **May**